stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 Any function callable from the math library, excluding those in the `internal` namespace, should be compatible with Stan's reverse and forward mode autodiff types.
 Any new function introduced to the Math library is expected to support higher order automatic differentiation.
 Though exceptions to supporting higher order autodiff have been made in the past such as the differential equations solvers only supporting reverse mode autodiff.

 You can contribute a new function by writing the function in the `prim/fun` folder.
-Though the function will need to accept arithmetic, reverse mode (@ref stan::math::var  ), and forward mode (`fvar<T>`) scalar types and should be tested using the `expect_ad()` testing framework.
+The function will need to accept arithmetic, reverse mode (@ref stan::math::var  ), and forward mode (`fvar<T>`) scalar types and should be tested using the `expect_ad()` testing framework.
 The `rev`, `fwd`, `mix`, and `opencl` folders are used for adding specialization for:

-1. Performance
-2. Better numerical behavior of gradient calculations
-4. Utilize particular hardware
+1. rev: reverse-mode autodiff specializations
+2. fwd: forward-mode autodiff specializations
+3. mix: mixed-mode autodiff specializations
+4. opencl: GPU (reverse-mode?) autodiff specializations

-## Adding a Simple Example function
+## Adding a simple example function

 A generic function that takes in an Eigen vector and performs a dot product on itself could be written in `prim/fun` as